-In our fiscal year ended July 31, 2013, we began to compare and analyze our executive compensation with that of a formal peer group of companies.
+In our fiscal year ended July 31, 2014, we continued to compare and analyze our executive compensation with that of a formal compensation peer group of companies.

-In the context of our annual executive compensation review, with assistance from Compensia and input from our compensation committee, we selected a peer group of publicly-traded technology companies, which met some or all of the following criteria: revenues approximately between \$300 million and \$1.4 billion, experienced strong year-over-year revenue growth, a market capitalization generally between \$1 billion to \$11.2 billion and/or a comparable number of employees to us.
-The following publicly-traded companies made up our compensation peer group for our fiscal year ended July 31, 2013:
+In the context of our annual executive compensation review, with assistance from Compensia and input from our compensation committee, our compensation committee approved a peer group of publicly-traded technology companies, which met some or all of the following criteria: (i) operated in the software, hardware and/or networking industries (focused on software security, to the extent available); (ii) annual revenues approximately between \$250 million and \$950 million; (iii) revenue growth greater than 20%; (iv) a market capitalization between approximately \$1.25 billion to \$14.9 billion and (v) a market capitalization as a multiple of annual revenue that was greater than three.
+The following publicly-traded companies made up our compensation peer group for our fiscal year ended July 31, 2014:

-Ariba, Inc.

 Aruba Networks, Inc.

-Bankrate, Inc.

-CommVault Systems, Inc.
+Aspen Technology, Inc.

 Concur Technologies, Inc.

-DealerTrack Holdings, Inc. F5 Networks, Inc. Fortinet, Inc. Informatica Corporation Kenexa Corporation LinkedIn Corporation Liquidity Services, Inc. Qlik Technologies Inc. Riverbed Technology, Inc. ValueClick, Inc.
+F5 Networks, Inc.

+Fortinet, Inc.

+Fusion-io, Inc.

+Infoblox Inc.

+Informatica Corporation

+Interactive Intelligence Group, Inc.

+Netsuite Inc.

+Qlik Technologies Inc.

+Riverbed Technology, Inc.

+Ruckus Wireless, Inc.

+ServiceNow, Inc.